 But it was Walt Disney that set the standard for an international trend.
 In 1950 Robert Newton popularised what we know as “pirate talk” in his brilliant portrayal of Long John Silver in Treasure Island, doing essentially for pirates what John Wayne did for Cowboys.
 He took the pirate fad to a whole new level, from the Errol Flynn version of Sabatini’s Captain Blood and the Sea Hawk.
 Piracy now had a voice

-By 2003 nothing much had changed since Disney’s treasure island, a blip appeared on the radar when Burt Lancaster made pirates funny in the Crimson Pirate, drafting off Disney in 1952, but we all thought the quasi Cornish popularisation was as good as it would get, however the great Romance of Piracy in the Golden Age was just too tempting for Disney to ignore, enter Johnny Depp and Captain Jack Sparrow’s manscara, supernatural enemies, drunk Cockney/educated Drawl and clever wit.
+By 2003 nothing much had changed since Disney’s treasure island, a blip appeared on the radar when Burt Lancaster made pirates funny in the Crimson Pirate, drafting off Disney in 1952, but we all thought the quasi Cornish popularisation was as good as it would get, however the great Romance of Piracy in the Golden Age was just too tempting for Disney to ignore, enter Johnny Depp and Captain Jack Sparrow’s manscara, supernatural enemies, sly drawl and clever wit.
 Using as their premise the classic theme park ride, Pirates of the Caribbean which opened in the California park in 1967, Disney and producer Jerry Bruchheimer revitalised the Pirate phenomenon to an influential high unseen since the 1950s Treasure Island.

 It has been so influential it has almost completely changed our perception of pirates.
 You need only look at the liberal use of “Manscara” in recent pirate films to see the change.
 In 2012 alone we can see posters giving the old classics a brushing off, Treasure Island and Sinbad have both been revamped by Sky movies.
 Essentially it tells us that hollywood has seen the what the public likes, 4 POTC movies later and there is still demand, so if you want to make a pirate movie interesting then “Depp” it up.